Sisense Basic Concepts and Terminology

 - Numeric Fields: Numbers (quantified data), such as salaries, sales, scores, number of clicks and so on.
 This is data that you may want to aggregate or calculate.
 For example, the sum of sales or the average of costs.

 - Date Fields: Dates can describe both date and time values.
-Dates can be used to organize your data into hierarchies according to year, quarter, and month or into buckets of time such as by hour or 15 minute intervals.
+Dates can be used to organize your data into hierarchies according to year, quarter, and month or into buckets of time such as by hour or by 15-minute intervals.
 For more information, see Working with Time.

 - Descriptive Fields: Items used to label and categorize, such as Products, Locations, Categories and so on.